southworks/BotBuilder-Samples/samples/javascript_nodejs/86.echo-proxy-bot/README.md

-# echo-bot-proxy
+# echo-proxy-bot

-Bot Framework v4 echo bot sample
+Bot Framework v4 echo-proxy bot sample

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to configure the bot to use it behind a corporative proxy.